utah-cs4470-sp23/class/spec.md

     in this spec; otherwise, the compilation fails.

-  - `-p`: Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text.
-In this case, the compilation is considered to be successful if the input program corresponds to the grammar described in this spec; otherwise, the compilation fails.
-The pretty-printed program is not required to be syntactically identical to the original input program.
+  - `-p`: Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text in a format based on s-expressions that is described in your assignments.
+In this case, the compilation is considered to be successful if the input program corresponds to the grammar described in your current assignment; otherwise, the compilation fails.
-    However, it must be semantically identical.
-Furthermore, if the pretty-printed program is parsed and pretty-printed a second time, the pretty-printed output must be identical to the input.

   - `-t`: Perform lexical analysis, parsing, and type checking (but not code generation).
 In this case, the compilation is considered to be